jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 ### Advanced settings

 * **Port:** The TCP port on which the slave's SSH daemon is listening, usually 22.
-* **JavaPath** This java path will be used to start the JVM. (/mycustomjdkpath/bin/java) If empty Jenkins will search java command in the agent.
+* **JavaPath** This Java path will be used to start the JVM. (/mycustomjdkpath/bin/java) If empty Jenkins will search Java command in the agent.
 * **JVM Options** Additional arguments for the JVM such as min and max heap size, garbage collector options, and other tuning settings.
 * **Prefix Start Agent Command** What you enter here will be prepended to the launch command.
 * **Suffix Start Agent Command** What you enter here will be appended to the launch command.